davidjdeg2/debtsapi/README.md

 ├── README.md

-└── run.py
+└── main.py

 app/ directory:

-__init__.py: Initializes the Flask application and sets up any necessary configurations. models.py: Defines the database models and schema for debt and user entities using a library like SQLAlchemy. routes.py: Contains the API routes/endpoints, where you define the functions handling various HTTP requests and responses. auth.py: Provides authentication-related functionality, such as user registration, login, and authorization checks. utils.py: Contains utility functions or helper methods used throughout the application.
+__init__.py: Initializes the Flask application and sets up any necessary configurations. models.py: Defines the database models and schema for debt (SQLAlchemy). routes.py: Contains the API routes/endpoints, where you define the functions handling various HTTP requests and responses. auth.py: Provides authentication-related functionality, such as user registration, login, and authorization checks. utils.py: Contains utility functions or helper methods used throughout the application.